jelson/aqi/README.md

   If you'd rather not use HTTPS, leave the certificate configuration lines out of the receiver configuration file.
 The server will start as HTTP instead of HTTPS.
-If you do this, make sure you use http:// URLs instead of https:// for the client. tools
+If you do this, make sure you use http:// URLs instead of https:// with the client tools.

 * Test the receiver: Run the unit test with a command like